tolitius/inquery/README.md

 "select planet from solar_system where this = that and type = :type and size < :max-size"
 ```

-some queries don't come with `where`, for these cases `with-preds` takes a prefix:
+some queries don't come with `where` clause, for these cases `with-preds` takes a prefix:

 ```clojure
 => (q/with-preds "select planet from solar_system"